jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d68c3b1e0696bdec46938e8
+id: 5d68c51ee0696bdec46938e9
-title: Part 41
+title: Part 42
 challengeType: 0
-dashedName: part-41
+dashedName: part-42
 ---

 # --description--

-`location["button text"]` is an array with three elements.
-Use only the first element of the array by adding `[0]` at the end.
+Now update the `innerText` of the other two buttons.
+They should be set to equal the same thing as the first button, except the number inside the brackets should be 1 for the second button and 2 for the third button.

 # --hints--